EGmarket/safe-dental/README.md

 * and much work has been done

                    * We are regularly updating
+                   * ENV file will use in next update for secure firebase.config
                    * This site will be more Optimized very soon
                    * We will use react hook form in next update